teddyondieki/jijichat_web/README.md

 # Jijichat Web #

-Website for Jijichat to handle registration.
+Website for Jijichat authentication and user profile management.